jonathanhliu21/BikeDashboardPlus/README.md

 This design includes a Raspberry Pi Zero connected to an Arduino Nano, which should fix the memory issues.
 The slowness can be solved by getting the data in a separate thread, so it wouldn't slow down the program.
 I replaced the big LCD with a 128x64 OLED and a LED matrix that will be hidden (I have not made a case for this yet), making it more inconspicuous.
 Lastly, I made a website that plots the tracked route on a map.

 ## Installation
 1. If you haven't installed the Raspberry Pi OS, follow the instructions below.
-Make sure to install "Raspberry Pi OS (32 bit)" and not any other OS as they might not come with Python, cURL.
+Make sure to install "Raspberry Pi OS (32 bit)" and not any other OS as they might not come with Python or cURL.
 - [Setting up the Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)
 - [Setting up the Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)